Help us improve your experience.

 Review the Platform-Specific Storage Media Behavior section for notes related to your platform.

 • The primary and backup copies of Junos OS images reside in separate partitions.
 The partition containing the backup copy is mounted only when required.
-With the single-root partitioning scheme, there is one root partition that contains both the primary and the backup Junos OS images.
+With the single-root partitioning scheme, there is one root partition in the default that contains both the primary and backup Junos OS images.

 • The request system software add command for a Junos OS package erases the contents of the other root partition.
 The contents of the other root partition will not be valid unless software installation is completed successfully.

-• Add-on packages, such as jais or jfirmware, can be reinstalled as required after a new Junos OS image is installed.
+• You can reinstall add-on packages, such as jais or jfirmware, as required after a new Junos OS image is installed.

-• The request system software delete-backup and request system software validate commands do not take any action.
+• The request system software delete-backup and request system software validate commands do not result in any action.

 Automatic Recovery of the Primary Junos OS Image with Dual-Root Partitioning

-The auto-snapshot feature repairs the corrupted primary root when the device reboots from the alternate root.
-This is accomplished by taking a snapshot of the alternate root onto the primary root automatically rather than manually from the CLI.
+The automatic snapshot feature repairs the corrupted primary root partition when the device reboots from the alternate root.
+This repair is accomplished by taking a snapshot of the alternate root onto the primary root automatically rather than manually from the CLI.

-When this feature is enabled, and the device reboots from the alternate root (because of a corrupted primary root or power cycle during restart), the following actions take place:
+When this feature is enabled, the device performs the following actions to reboot from the alternate root (because of a corrupted primary root or power cycle during restart):

-1. A prominent message is displayed indicating a failure to boot from the primary root.
+1. Displays a prominent message indicating a failure to boot from the primary root.

 3. A snapshot of the alternate root onto the primary root is made.